‘Be careful what you wish for. Someone might be listening.’

 The other trend is the ‘festival hit’ – as horror (and, indeed, non-horror) festivals around the UK and the wider world increase, so does the chance that a movie that would otherwise vanish, unnoticed, into straight-to-DVD obscurity suddenly finds itself the subject of intense fan gushing, often stoked (understandably) by festival hype.
 Some very good films have been rescued from oblivion this way; unfortunately, rather more terrible films have been excessively bigged up, leaving viewers who weren’t caught up in the festival excitement to wonder just what the hell everyone was thinking – were distributors pumping mind control drugs into the cinema air conditioning systems?

 I say all this because Pyewacket falls into both categories, and frankly is such an empty, shallow and disposable film that there really isn’t very much to be said about it as a movie.
-Nicole Munoz is teen goth Leah, who has a difficult relationship with her recently-widowed mother (Laurie Holden), who moves them both out to the woods for some reason or other.
+Nicole Munoz is a teen goth named Leah, who has a difficult relationship with her recently widowed mother (Laurie Holden), who moves them both out to the woods for some reason or other.
 Leah responds by using a witchcraft ritual to summon a demon to kill her mum, only to then change her mind.

 With goth teens who would seem a shallow cliché even in a 1980s movie, a pace that is leaden to the point of nothing at all happening, and an empty ambiguity that thick people will interpret as meaningful, Pyewacket is nicely shot and not unwatchable, but ultimately very dull as you wait for something to happen – and very irritating when you realise that nothing has, once the closing credits roll.